Art and Design

 ‘We are allowed more independence and creativity.
 We get to really engage with our chosen subject matter’

 The most common route that students take is a Foundation Diploma in Art and Design at art-school.
 Some successfully apply for degree courses in the arts, or related subjects, without having to complete their Foundation.
-At Blenheim High School we send pupils to some of the most prestigious art colleges in the country and we have strong links with UCA.
+Students from Blenheim have previously progressed to some of the most prestigious Art colleges in the country and the Sixth Form has strong links with the University for the Creative Arts

 www.tate.org - Tate Modern and Tate Britain galleries, London